Environmental Design of Buildings (MSc)

 Please note: This MSc programme is also available for study by distance learning over one, two or three years.

-To offer knowledge and expertise for specialising in the design of comfortable and healthy environments in and around buildings, regardless of climate, and with due regard to sustainable issues.
+This course aims to offer knowledge and expertise for specialising in the design of comfortable and healthy environments in and around buildings, regardless of climate, and with due regard to sustainable issues.
 This is an area of expertise often tending to fall between the normal professional interests of architects and engineers.
+Project work is an important component of the scheme, and is intended to emphasise practicalities and develop the necessary working skills.

-- Based on research strengths within the School.
+- Based on research strengths of the School.

 - Available for full-time and part-time study and for study by distance learning.